beachio/chisel-parse-server-starter/README.md

 Parse Server
 =====================

-A Parse Server setup for Chisel - the open source API-first, headless CMS.
+A Parse Server setup for [Chisel](https://github.com/beachio/chisel) — the open source API-first, headless CMS.
+It based on [Parse Server](https://github.com/parse-community/parse-server).

 ## One Click Deploy to Heroku